 Like all diabetes complications, the official advice from the experts is to tightly control your blood sugar, blah, blah, blah.
 And, of course, if it gets bad enough — and if you are covered or can afford them — consider hearing aids, which may help prevent further hearing loss.

-At present, there aren’t any approved medications to treat hearing loss, but that may change as big pharma pursues this silent gold mine: Hearing loss impacts a total of 30 million people in the United States alone.
+At present, there aren’t any approved medications to treat hearing loss, but that may change as big pharma pursues this silent gold mine: Hearing loss impacts a

 In the meantime, we’ve got a list of useful life hacks to help you deal with hearing loss: